Vibrant and Warm Destination

 HospitalsFlorida Hospital Carrollwood, (813) 932-2222; Florida Hospital Tampa, (813) 971-6000; Memorial Hospital of Tampa, (813) 873-6400; Tampa General, (813) 844-7000.

-Air TravelCommercial flights entering Tampa land at Tampa International Airport (TPA).
+Air TravelCommercial domestic and international flights entering Tampa land at Tampa International Airport (TPA).
 Several commercial airlines and private planes use St. Petersburg-Clearwater International Airport (PIE).
 Private and corporate planes have access to Albert Whitted Airport (SPG) in St. Petersburg and Peter O. Knight Airport (TPF) in Tampa.

 Rail ServiceTampa's Amtrak station is at 601 N. Nebraska Ave. in downtown Tampa, behind historic Union Station.
 Daily service is offered; phone (813) 221-7600 or (800) 872-7245.
 Bus service to Union Station is available via HART routes 2, 9 and 12; phone (813) 254-4278.